a-monsch/HiggsSearch__P4_and_Masterclass/README.md

 [MyBinder](www.mybinder.org).
 This part is the advanced part and is intended either as a master class lasting several days or for students in a shorter period of time (`for_students` notebooks).
-If this is the first time that Python, it is recommended to have a look at the notebook on Python basics too.
+If this is the first time that Python is used, it is recommended to have a look at the notebook containing Python basics too.

     [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/a-monsch/HiggsSearch__P4_and_Masterclass/master)